mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: Texture_init_tensor

-    Construct a new texture from a given tensor.
+    Construct a new texture from a given tensor

-    This constructor allocates texture memory with the shape information deduced from ``tensor``.
-It subsequently invokes :py:func:`set_tensor(tensor)` to fill the texture memory with the provided tensor.
+    This constructor allocates texture memory just like the previous constructor, extracting shape information from ``tensor``.
+It then also invokes ``set_tensor(tensor)`` to fill the texture memory with the provided tensor.

-    When both ``migrate`` and ``use_accel`` are set to ``True`` in CUDA mode, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.
+    When ``migrate`` is set to ``True`` on a GPU backend, the texture is *fully* migrated to GPU texture memory to avoid redundant storage.
 Note that the texture is still differentiable even when migrated.
+The :py:func:`value()` and :py:func:`tensor()` operations will perform a reverse migration in this case.

+    Both the ``filter_mode`` and ``wrap_mode`` have the same defaults and behaviors as for the previous constructor.

 .. topic:: Texture_set_value

-    Override the texture contents with the provided linearized 1D array.
+    Overwrite the texture contents with the provided linearized 1D array

-    In CUDA mode, when both the argument ``migrate`` and :py:func:`use_accel()` are ``True``, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.Note that the texture is still differentiable even when migrated.
+    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.

 .. topic:: Texture_set_tensor

-    Override the texture contents with the provided tensor.
+    Overwrite the texture contents with the provided tensor

     This method updates the values of all texels.
 Changing the texture resolution or its number of channels is also supported.
-However, on CUDA, such operations have a significantly larger overhead (the GPU pipeline needs to be synchronized for new texture objects to be created).
+However, on the CUDA and Metal backends, such operations have a significantly larger overhead (new hardware texture objects must be created; on CUDA this also synchronizes the GPU pipeline).

-    In CUDA mode, when both the argument ``migrate`` and :py:func:`use_accel()` are ``True``, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.Note that the texture is still differentiable even when migrated.
+    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.

 .. topic:: Texture_update_inplace

-    Update the texture after applying an indirect update to its tensor representation (obtained with py:func:`tensor()`).
+    Update the texture after applying an indirect update to its tensor representation (obtained with :py:func:`tensor()`).

-    A tensor representation of this texture object can be retrived with py:func:`tensor()`.
-That representation can be modified, but in order to apply it succesfuly to the texture, this method must also be called.
+    A tensor representation of this texture object can be retrieved with :py:func:`tensor()`.
+That representation can be modified, but in order to apply it successfully to the texture, this method must also be called.
 In short, this method will use the tensor representation to update the texture's internal state.

-    In CUDA mode, when both the argument ``migrate`` and :py:func:`use_accel()` are ``True``, the texture exclusively stores a copy of the input data as a CUDA texture to avoid redundant storage.)
+    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is *fully* migrated to GPU texture memory to avoid redundant storage.

 .. topic:: Texture_value